-Anyone affiliated with the University (student, staff, faculty) who anticipate that they may have difficulty and require assistance evacuating any campus building should contact the ADA Coordinator (315.443.6162 or ada@syr.edu) to set up this assistance.

-Minors with disabilities temporarily residing in residence halls should also notify the residence hall directors of their potential needs in the event an evacuation is necessary.
+- Visitors who anticipate that they may have difficulty and require assistance evacuating any campus building should contact the ADA Coordinator (315.443.6162 or ada@syr.edu) to set up this assistance. - Minors with disabilities temporarily residing in residence halls should also notify the residence hall directors of their potential needs in the event an evacuation is necessary.

-If circumstances require evacuation from a campus building, persons with disabilities are to evacuate the building by the safest and nearest exit and follow the general procedures for emergency evacuation.

-If persons with disabilities are unable to evacuate without assistance, they should contact or have someone (coworker, professor, friend, etc.) contact DPS and identify an impairment that would impact exiting the building by stairway, the type of assistance needed, give their exact location (building and room number), and ask if it's a drill or an emergency.
-DPS will advise if they should stay in their location or if DPS will come to assist them to evacuate.

-When DPS is aware that a person's impairment prevents oral communication or mobility, DPS will always check the person's anticipated locations during an evacuation.
+- Contact DPS and identify a mobility disability that would impact exiting the building by stair way, give their exact location (building and room number) and ask if it's a drill or an emergency.
+DPS will advise if they should stay in their location or if DPS will come to assist them to evacuate. - If the person's disability prevents oral communication with DPS, DPS should be informed that they should always check the person's anticipated locations.
+Persons with disabilities may be asked to remain in the buildings if the availability of evacuation personnel and/or special equipment is limited or if it is a drill and they do not need to exit. - When DPS is aware that a person's impairment prevents oral communication or mobility, DPS will always check the person's anticipated locations during an evacuation. - DPS, Fire and Life Safety Services and emergency responders will always thoroughly search a building in the event of an evacuation regardless of whether they are aware of the presence of a person wth an impairment or who otherwise needs assistance. - In the event a fire alarm sounds, the first responding agency (FLSS, DPS, or the fire department) will search out persons with disabilities reported to be in the building, provide comfort, while determining if an evacuation is necessary.

-If possible, persons with disabilities should provide a person going for help with any information that may be required in the evacuation process (e.g., they use a mobility device, have a service animal, need to bring their assistive technology, etc.).

-DPS and emergency responders will always thoroughly search a building in the event of an evacuation regardless of whether they are aware of the presence of a person with an impairment or who otherwise needs assistance.

-In the event a fire alarm sounds, the first responding agency (FLSS, DPS, or the fire department) will search out persons with disabilities reported to be in the building and assist them in evacuating the building.